Ibtisam-Hemmo/Ibtisam-Hemmo/README.md

  Ibtisam Hemmo <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 </h1> <br>

-I am a **Full Stack web developer** and currently pursuing my Software Engineering from Al-Azhar university.<br />
+A passionate and self-driven **Software Engineer** specializing in front-end development, based in Palestine.
+I aspire to build and maintain responsive, high-performance web applications through meticulously written code and user-centered design.
+With a keen eye for detail, I focus on creating seamless, engaging user experiences by leveraging modern frameworks like React and TypeScript.
+I thrive in collaborative environments, continuously learning and adapting to the latest technologies to deliver innovative and scalable solutions.
+I aim to bridge functionality with aesthetics, ensuring that every project I work on is efficient and visually compelling. <br />
 <br />

-👀  I’m interested in Web Development, AI, and Software Engineering.
+👀  I’m interested in Software Engineering, Web Development, AI.
-🌱  I’m currently learning JavaScript, React, Node.js, Database and Software Development.
-📫  How to reach me: ibtisamhemmo@gmail.com, [LinkedIn](https://www.linkedin.com/in/ibtisamhemmo).
+📫  How to reach me: ibtisamhemmo@gmail.com, [LinkedIn](https://www.linkedin.com/in/ibtisamhemmo), [Portfolio](https://ibtisamhemmo.netlify.app/).

 ![](https://komarev.com/ghpvc/?username=Ibtisam-Hemmo)